-Food assistance is provided by Mid-Iowa Community Action, Inc. It serves Hamilton, Poweshiek, and other counties.
+- Food assistance is provided by Mid-Iowa Community Action, Inc. It serves Hamilton, Poweshiek, and other counties.
 Receive assistance from programs such as food stamps or referrals to food pantries or get free stuff including hygiene supplies or toiletries.

-Energy conservation type assistance is offered from weatherization.
+- Energy conservation type assistance is offered from weatherization.
 This will help decrease a families' utility costs or heating bills by making their homes more energy efficient.
 Many low-income families and seniors see their energy bills decrease.
-Click medical bill help.
+Click more on medical bill help.

 Mid-Iowa Community Action, Inc. can be reached at (641) 752-7162.
 Call for information, referrals, or other support.
 Or locate other support from Mid-Iowa Community Action.